 “No I don’t go eventing anymore.
 Ten years ago I forgot where I was going on the cross-country, missed out a fence and got eliminated.
 I was in the lead until then!
 I can’t face that disappointment again” (no performance at all)

-True, it’s a bitter pill to swallow but if you want to have any chance of reaching your own dreams, you need to put your mistake in a box, learn from it then chuck it out and move on.
+True, it’s a bitter pill to swallow but if you want to have any chance of reaching your own dreams, you need to put your mistake in a box, learn from it, then move on.